benlynch1931/timer-app/README.md

 ## Acknowledgments

 The integration for SpringBoot and JavaFx was done with the help of SpringDeveloper on YouTube.
 Find the video I used [here](https://www.youtube.com/watch?v=lPy9mc_O_gU&t=578s&ab_channel=SpringDeveloper)

+The ScreenController Scene switching was achieved using a video by Bro Code on YouTube.
+Find the video I used [here](https://www.youtube.com/watch?v=hcM-R-YOKkQ&ab_channel=BroCode)